 Sony A1 for Wedding Photography

-After almost exactly three largely trouble-free years shooting weddings with my A9s, I transitioned to a pair of new Sony A1 bodies as my primary wedding cameras.
-The A9s have served me exceptionally well, and will continue to do so, in secondary roles such as backups, for second shooters, and for portraits.
+After almost exactly three largely trouble-free years shooting weddings with my A9s, I transitioned to a pair of new Sony A1 bodies as my primary wedding cameras in August of 2021.
+The A9s had served me exceptionally well, and will continue to do so, in secondary roles such as backups and for my second shooters to use when assisting me with wedding coverage.
 Honestly, I felt no pressing need to upgrade, but my old Nikon DSLR gear (which was helping to serve in some of those secondary duties) was getting quite long in the tooth, so there was a need to add a couple of bodies to my arsenal anyway, plus I’ve been wanting to standardize on Sony.

 I pondered this decision for many months.
 Though very impressed by the A1’s specs, I wasn’t thrilled about the 50mp sensor, as I felt 24mp of the A9 series was pretty much perfect, and my initial thought was to wait for the eventual A9iii (assuming there will be one), which would probably get most of the A1’s features with a 24-30mp sensor.
-But it will likely be sometime next year before that camera is released, and for a variety of reasons I needed to make the purchase sooner.
+But it would likely be a year or more before that camera would be released, and for a variety of reasons I needed to make the purchase sooner.

 So why not just go for a few more A9s (though these are now getting hard to find) or the currently available and very capable A9ii?
 I considered that, but if I was going to spring for two new bodies, I’d prefer to spend a little more and bring some additional capabilities to my toolbox, and some of the improvements of the A1 were just too tempting.